amisevsk/che-workspace-operator-rework/open-questions.md

     - For dockerimage components, it means that no service is created but port is open on container, which is a bit strange, since we can always bypass the
     - No idea how it's supposed to work for plugins, since if we respect the docs for cloud-shell, we get a nonfunctioning workspace (che machine exec endpoint is not discoverable)

+1. CheWorkspaceCommand appears to be incompatible with Devfile CommandSpec
+    - Devfile command defines actions as an array, CheWorkspaceCommand matches name to a single action